dkmnx/cc-glm-switcher/README.md

 ## Testing

-This project includes a comprehensive test suite with 136 assertions across 4 test suites covering all major functionality.
-For detailed testing information, including how to run tests, write new tests, and understand the test framework, see [TESTING.md](TESTING.md).
+This project includes a comprehensive automated test suite with 37 targeted checks across three scripts plus a master runner.
+For detailed testing information, including how to write additional cases and understand the test framework, see [TESTING.md](TESTING.md).

 ### Quick Test Commands